18F/unit-testing-node/_pages/components/middleware.md

 ```

 The error message will include a copy of the incoming message that triggered
 the error.
-This is arguably a lot more helpful than a stack trace, at least
+This is arguably a lot more helpful than a stack trace—at least,
-for people trying to report the error.
-The developer can then try to reproduce
+that is, for people trying to report the error.
+The developer can then try to
-the error by writing a test using the same input.
+reproduce the error by writing a test using the same input.

 Run the test and make sure it fails.
 Then update the `execute` function to
-appear thus:
+appear as follows:

 ```js
 Middleware.prototype.execute = function(context, next, done) {